- - - - - See below for a special pre-workshop lecture by Steven Weinberg - - - - -

 WG 2: Experimental coverage & recommendations for new searches

-WG 4: Recommendations for the presentation of search results
+WG 4: Re-interpretations & recommendations for the presentation of search results

 WG 5: Dark showers